user-synax/Kivo/docs.md

 1. On `/signup` (or `/login`), click **Sign up with Google** or **Sign up with GitHub**.
 2. You are taken to the provider's consent screen.
 Authorize Kivo.
-3. If this is a new Kivo account, one is created for you automatically (your email is pre-verified, a username is generated from your profile/email, and your provider avatar is used if available).
+3. If this is a new Kivo account, one is created for you automatically — your email is pre-verified, your username comes from your Google first name or GitHub handle (email prefix as fallback, with a numeric suffix on collision), and your Google/GitHub profile picture becomes your avatar.
 4. You land in `/app` immediately.

 **What happens behind the scenes**

 - If you already have a Kivo account with that email (local password account or another provider), the provider is **auto-linked** to your existing account — you keep your conversations and friends, and your email becomes verified instantly.
+If you have no avatar yet, the provider picture fills it in (your custom upload is never overwritten).
 - If the same provider account (Google `sub` / GitHub `id`) is already linked to a *different* Kivo account, you get a clear error and cannot double-link.
 - Some accounts are **OAuth-only** — they have no password.
 If you try to log in with email+password on such an account you are told to continue with the provider instead.